Homosexuality in modern sports: Individual sports

 The organization International Gay Rugby was founded in 2000.
 The Mark Kendall Bingham Memorial Tournament (referred to as the Bingham Cup), a biennial international rugby union competition predominantly for gay and bisexual men, was established in 2002 in Mark Bingham's memory.
+Prior to the 2025 Women's Rugby World Cup, 40% of players were reported to have come out as queer.

 The Gay Polo League is a worldwide organization of LGBTQ polo players with members in 15 countries.
 It was founded in 2006 by polo player Chip McKenney.
 It is headquartered in Wellington, Florida.

-Prior to the 2025 Women's Rugby World Cup, 40% of players were reported to have come out as queer.
+Advocacy organizations

-You Can Play is an international initiative to combat homophobia in sports.
+You Can Play was founded in 2012 as an international initiative to combat homophobia in sports.